-Second, the acceptance of this type of Zakat varies amongst Muslims; for instance, according to a study conducted by Hadi (2010), there are around 21% of Muslims who reject paying professional Zakat.
-Third, there is a continuous debate among Muslim scholars about whether professional Zakat is obliged without waiting for Haul or if they must wait for Haul for classical Zakat (Nasution, 2017).
-Fourth, the occupation of the majority of Muslims nowadays is not dominated by jobs subject to Zakat, such as agriculture (Hadi, 2010).
+Second, the acceptance of this type of zakat varies amongst Muslims; for instance, according to a study conducted by Hadi (2010), there is around 21% of Muslims reject to pay professional zakat.
+Third, there is a continuous debate among Muslim scholars whether professional zakat is obliged without waiting for Haul or they must wait for Haul such classical Zakat (Nasution, 2017).
+Fourth, the occupation of the majority of Muslims nowadays is not dominated by jobs subject to zakat, such as agriculture (Hadi, 2010).
 The income earned from non-agricultural work is higher in salary.
-Thus, the potential of professional Zakat is more prominent than other types of classical Zakat.
-As the great potential of professional Zakat, the effort to unlock that potentiality should be continued (Al-Mahroos et al., 2021).
+Thus, the potential of professional zakat is more prominent than other types of classical zakat.
+As the great potential of professional zakat, the effort to unlock that potentiality should be continued